ArnoCan/namedtupledefs/README.md

 namedtupledefs
 ==============

-The package 'namedtupledefs' provides a patched version of the 'collections.namedtuple' with field defaults for 'namedtuple' and type-accurate '_merge'.
-This is a drop-in compatible patch with multiple enhancements.
+The package 'namedtupledefs' or  'namedtupledefs3' provides a patched version of the *collections.namedtuple* with field defaults for *namedtuple* and type-accurate *_merge*.
+The package supports *Python3.5+* syntax.
+Adds *Jython* support.
+This is a drop-in compatible patch with minimal changes only - basically one line in the class template only.
+Just use:

 See doc-string and online documents for examples.